rpdelaney/l4d2-tourney-rules/rules.md

 on to the playoffs.
 The playoffs section will be a single-elimination knockout tournament.

-Quarter-final matches will be determined by a single game.
-Semi-final and grand-final matches will be best of three ("bo3") games.

 ##### 2.3 Map pool
 - Dark Carnival
 - Death Toll